 5. Buy in Bulk

 Buying in bulk can help you save on a monthly basis.
 Think of items that you use AND won’t go bad ex: paper towels or toilet paper for starters.
-If you can buy these items in bulk at wholesale establishments such as Costco or Sam’s Club, you can save a good amount. *You will need memberships for these but they may offer discounts if you are student*
+If you can buy these items in bulk at wholesale establishments such as Costco or Sam’s Club, you can save a good amount. *You will need memberships for these but they may offer discounts if you’re student*

-Ideally, you will buy items you know your household will use no matter what.
+Ideally, you’ll buy items you know your household will use no matter what.
 But if you have a big household, you can even buy bulk food amounts.
 BTW – Costco gas is usually always cheaper than gas in the surrounding areas.
 I have a membership with them and I use it almost 80% of the time for the gas.

 6. Auto-ship on Amazon this Month to Save Money!

-I make sure I auto-ship items that I know I’ll use consistently.
+I make sure I auto-ship items I’ll use consistently.
 An example of this is dishwasher detergent from Amazon.
 You won’t save a whole lot but if you can group items together to a total of five – you get a bigger discount.
 My top five are toilet bowl cleaners, dishwasher detergent, laundry detergent, laundry scent boosters and deodorant.

 7. Unplug Items Not In Use